Webhook

 script provides this flexibility, maintaining the plugin's encapsulation while offering a dedicated space for user-specific logic.

-You ought to retain the names of all files and directories mentioned in the "required files" section, as the plugins engine specifically searches for these files and their extensions.
+You must employ the names of all files and directories mentioned in the "required files" section, as the plugins engine specifically searches for these files and their extensions.

 For instance: